Nursing Home Medicaid Application and Approval

 More about hiring an Attorney for Medicaid Planning

 Basically, in 15 years, we have seen people make the same mistakes over and over.
 We think it is because they get bad advice from well-meaning friends or family.
 Sometimes it is even bad advice from an attorney or other professional.
 The good news is that in most cases it is not that difficult to get you back on track and enable your family member to be eligible for Florida’s Long Term Care Nursing Home Program or Assisted Living Program – without having to spend down substantial portions of your assets to do so.
 If needed, we help you get an experienced Medicaid Planning Attorney on your case that we have worked with for years.
 We know the attorneys that know Medicaid issues and what they charge across the state.
 Some charge way more than others.
 We make sure you get an Attorney that will help you make the legal changes for the right price.
-Not some inflated fee amount because they have ESQ.
-Behind their name, or they wrote a book.
-Some attorney’s charge you based on the number of assets, or what you might lose at the Nursing Home.
+Not some inflated fee amount because they have ESQ. behind their name, or they wrote a book so they can charge you more.
+Some attorney’s charge you based on the amount of assets you have like a percentage of assets, or what you might lose at the Nursing Home.
 Some attorneys charge as if it costs more to help you because you have more money, that’s just Phoney Baloney hype.
 Or they charge based on how much they are going to save you.
 These things have nothing to do with what is relative, and that is what the attorney does to help you get the benefit you deserve.
 Some attorneys are jumping into a new area of law because they heard “THE BABY BOOMERS ARE COMING,” RED MEAT !!!
 Be careful of getting a LAW FIRM that is “Expanding” opening a NEW area of practice that may not have the experience you deserve.
 Ask any Attorney that claims to have Medicaid Planning experience exactly how many Medicaid applications they filed themselves and personally got approved last year and don’t let them avoid the question.
 Ask them how many FAIR HEARINGS have you Won.
 If they don’t want to answer, you know the reason.
 If they have not been to a FAIR HEARING, then run.
 Ask them if they have ever taken a FAIR HEARING denial case to the 4th circuit court of appeals.
 Very few have.
 The Attorney’s we work with, charge you for exactly what needs to be done based upon how long it takes and what it costs them to provide the legal service.
 It’s about what it takes to get the job done, no more, no less, it’s not about the amount of money you have or don’t have, and that is the way it should be.